 5. Care and management

 Disclaimer: We are not promoting the harvesting and trading of cabonegro.
-We are in fact experimenting on other possible growth media for fern spore germination and growth.
+We are in fact experimenting with other possible growth media for fern spore germination and growth.